wix-incubator/ui-autotools/README.md

 // If the component hasn't been described before, this method adds a metadata entry for the component,
 // and returns the newly created metadata const myComponentMetadata = Registry.getComponentMetadata(MyComp);

-// You can add resources (currently only used by Snap) myComponentMetadata.staticResources = [
-    {
-        path: 'src/my-comp/my-comp.css',
-        url: 'my-comp.css',
-        mimeType: 'text/css'
-    }
-];

 // Simulations are configurations of component props and state myComponentMetadata.addSim({